 Did you know Elvis Presley’s version of “Blue Suede Shoes” is actually a cover of Carl Perkins’ original song?
 Mr. Perkins was a pioneer of the rockabilly genre of music.
 The song was just about actual shoes, as they were a luxury item that was difficult to take care of in those days, and having a pair meant a lot.
 Carl Perkins had another song “Honey Don’t” that was later covered by The Beatles.
 Here’s the original version:

 Here is the cover sung by Elvis Presley:

 It’s so hard to believe that one of the most well-known feminist anthems of all time was actually a song originally written and performed by a man!
 Redding’s version was a call from a desperate man who will give his woman anything she wants, as long as he gets his respect when he brings money home.
-However, Aretha’s version was a from a strong, confident woman, who knows that she has everything her man wants, and demands his “respect”.
+However, Aretha’s version was from a strong, confident woman, who knows that she has everything her man wants and demands his “respect”.
 She also added the ‘R-E-S-P-E-C-T’ chorus.

 Original done by Otis Redding:

 Who could forget Whitney Houston’s versions of Dolly Parton’s “I Will Always Love You”?
 I know I never will.
 It was used in a movie soundtrack and wound up remaining at the top of the Billboard Charts for 14 weeks.
 The song had already done Dolly Parton proud because, with it, she was the first singer to hit #1 with the same song twice.
 Whitney also had another cover that hit big – George Benson’s “The Greatest Love of All”.

 Cover done by Whitney Houston:

 4. All Along the Watchtower